jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

  CMD ["node", "index.js"]
 ```

 Now we can run the container standalone, without any volumes from the host.
-Docker compose lets you [compose multiple compose](https://docs.docker.com/compose/extends/) files to avoid code duplication in compose files, but since our app is very simple, we'll just add a second compose file, `docker-compose.prod.yml`, that runs the application in production:
+Docker compose lets you [compose multiple compose](https://docs.docker.com/compose/extends/) files to avoid code duplication in compose files, but since our app is very simple, we'll just add a second compose file, `docker-compose.prod.yml`, that runs the application in a production environment:

 ```yaml
 chat: